gleisonsdm/Kuifje-Documentation/Chapter 03/Aritimetic.md

 ## Division operators

-Kuifje allow users to divide two values, truncating them or not.
+Kuifje allows users to divide two values, truncating them or not.
-Truncate the values is usefull to get the integer part of a division, whereas the division itself can produce floating point values.
+Truncate the values is useful to get the integer part of a division, whereas the division itself can produce floating point values.

 #